 And, here are a few reasons why it’s a great thing that the flexible workforce is not going anywhere any time soon:

-- Establishing a flexible workforce is a great way to attract and retain talent as it offers organizations a competitive edge by promoting autonomy.
+- Establishing a flexible workforce is a great way to attract and retain talent as it offers employers a competitive edge by promoting autonomy.

-- It allows employees to work in a way that allows them to be most productive, as they can choose the hours and/or location that promotes concentration, creativity, and innovation.
+- It allows employees to be their most productive, as they can choose the hours and/or location that promotes concentration, creativity, and innovation.

-- When employees aren’t required to travel into an office, or are able to skip peak traffic, it saves a huge amount of time.
+- When workers aren’t required to travel into an office, or are able to skip peak traffic, it can save each employee a huge amount of time.

-- It gives organizations the opportunity to hire employees without geographical limitations, allowing them to bring the best possible talent onto their team.
+- It gives employers the opportunity to hire employees without geographical limitations, allowing them to bring the best possible talent onto their workforce.

 - Similar to the above point, a flexible workforce allows organizations to conduct business across different time zones more easily.

-Since flexible work is clearly the way of the future, organizations need to adapt their talent management strategies to be more flexible too.
-After all, agility is an essential characteristic that organizations need to take on if they aim to maintain a competitive edge and retain their employees.
+Since a flexible workforce is clearly the way of the future, organizations need to adapt their talent management strategies to be more flexible too.
+After all, agility is an essential characteristic that they need to take on if they aim to maintain a competitive edge in their business and retain their talent.

 Enabling and supporting a modern, flexible workforce will mean introducing the right tools for a cutting-edge approach to HR.
-As we discussed recently, this is imperative for keeping employees engaged and connected, regardless of their locations.
-The right HR tools will allow for the following benefits:
+As we discussed recently, this is imperative for keeping workers engaged and connected, regardless of their locations.
+The right HR resources will allow for the following benefits in a flexible workforce:

-- Keeping everyone on the same page, working collaboratively
+- Keeping your workforce on the same page and working collaboratively

 - Allowing remote workers the space to be autonomous

-- Ensuring that your company culture is inclusive towards remote workers (keeping morale high!)
+- Ensuring that your company culture is inclusive to employees working remotely on a full-time, part-time, or temporary basis (keeping morale high!)

-LEARN MORE: Why your remote workers need better HR tools
+LEARN MORE: Why your employees who are working remotely need better HR tools

 Future-proof your business with vi

-Prepare your organization to establish and support a flexible workforce.
-Talk to us about our advanced HR software and how it can help you get ready for the future of work.
+Prepare your business or organization to establish and support a flexible workforce.
+Talk to us about our advanced HR software and how it can help you get your talent ready for the future.